Dutch National Ballet presents

 No fewer than eighteen times over the festive Christmas period, Dutch National Ballet will awaken The Sleeping Beauty with a kiss.
 More than 125 years after its premiere, the classical fairytale ballet by Marius Petipa to music by Tchaikovsky still forms the touchstone for ballet dancers all over the world.

-The Dutch National Ballet is presenting the Russian crown jewel The Sleeping Beauty in the version by Englishman Sir Peter Wright, who has proved himself a master in adapting the great classical ballets throughout his long career.
-Wright’s The Sleeping Beauty has all the glitter and style that befits a ballet originally intended for the court of the Russian tsar.
+Dutch National Ballet is presenting the Russian crown jewel The Sleeping Beauty in the version by Englishman Sir Peter Wright.
+This version has all the glitter and style that befits a ballet originally intended for the court of the Russian tsar.